web-work-tools/web-work-tools.github.io/_posts/jamstack/2019-02-24-github-pages-starter-pack.md

 Whichever of those options you choose, you can drop an index.html in the root of whatever location you chose in the above settings, and that site will be published.

+If you have other posts or pages, you can assign one of them the root permalink, in the frontmatter, and in this case you do not need index.html

+Example: `permalink: /`

 ### Repository Naming Conventions

 The first repository for your web-page must be named like so: `username.github.io`.
 For example, the repository for my personal page is called `infominer33.github.io`.
 Simply create a new repository, and if your github username is `@awesomesauce` then you would create a new directory named `awesomesauce.github.io`.